Proton Structure Functions from Holographic Einstein-Dilaton Models: The DIS interaction action

 Note that from Eqs. \eqref{F1} and \eqref{F2}, the two structure functions $F_1$ and $F_2$ are related by

 so that, in the limit of $M_X$ and $q \gg M_0$, with $x\to 1$, one finds

-which recovering the Callan-Gross relation $2xF_1=F_2$, for $x\to 1$, as expected from the model's asymptotic conformal invariance.
-Finally, we note that the ratio between the structure functions does not depend on the parameter ${g}^2_\text{eff}$, though it would still depend on the anomalous dimension $\gamma$.
+which recovers the Callan-Gross relation $2xF_1=F_2$, for $x\to 1$, as expected from the model's asymptotic conformal invariance.
+Finally, we note that the ratio between the structure functions does not depend on the parameter ${g}^2_\text{eff}$, although it would still depend on the anomalous dimension $\gamma$.